 gaus

-Computes gaussian latitudes and weights.
+Computes Gaussian latitudes and weights.

 Prototype

-function gaus ( nlat [1] : integer ) return_val [2*nlat,2] : double
+function gaus ( nlat [1] : integer or long ) return_val [2*nlat,2] : double

 Arguments